shanesoh/deploy-ml-fastapi-redis-docker/README.md

 docker-compose build
 ```

-* Using Docker Swarm requires that these built images are pushed to a registry (so that Swarm can distribute the images to all the Dockr Engines in a swarm).
+* Using Docker Swarm requires that these built images are pushed to a registry (so that Swarm can distribute the images to all the Docker Engines in a swarm).
 We'll use a local Docker registry for this purpose.
 We can use the official Docker `registry` image to start one:

 ```bash
 docker run -d -p 5000:5000 --restart=always --name registry registry:2